Benjamin List: Career and research

 List is considered to be one of the founders of organocatalysis, which uses non-metal and non-enzyme catalysts.
 In particular, while still an assistant professor he discovered the possibility of using the amino acid proline as an efficient chiral catalyst.
 This takes place in intermolecular aldol reactions, in which carbon atoms from two different molecules are bonded together, induced by proline.
 The development is based on the Hajos–Parrish–Eder–Sauer–Wiechert reaction.
 Subsequently, he developed the first proline-catalyzed Mannich, Michael, and α-amination reactions.
 He found asymmetric catalysis (especially Asymmetric counteranion directed catalysis, ACDC).
 He developed also new methods of textile organic catalysis, in which soluble organic catalysts and textiles are bound.
 These methods could, for example, help to treat water where there is no fresh water.
 Asymmetric organocatalysis is particularly important in bioactive organic compounds, where the chirality of the compounds is important, for example in drug production.

 On 6 October 2021, he was awarded the Nobel Prize in Chemistry with David MacMillan "for the development of asymmetric organocatalysis."
-The development has great influence on pharmaceutical research and the drug production and "made chemistry greener".